Creating a Workplace Culture That Lasts

 The training sessions are comprehensive and fully interactive and aim to help your people managers make decisions in the moment and reduce the burden on HR to answer day-to-day questions.

-Each training session will last one and half hours and include case studies, real-life examples and practical solutions alongside plenty of opportunities for questions and discussion by the attendees about the subject.
+Training sessions can be delivered online or face-to-face and can last for as much time as you wish the training to take.
+We can provide training to groups of any size or present the training as a small workshop.
+We will tailor the training to suit the audience and can include case studies, real-life examples, and practical solutions alongside opportunities for questions and discussion by the attendees about the subject.
 All sessions are delivered by experienced employment lawyers who have worked extensively with clients to resolve complex HR and employment-related challenges.

 An overview of the redundancy process covering planning and effecting a redundancy.
 We cover the key steps in a redundancy process and also examine the triggers for collective consultation and the additional burdens placed on an employer when conducting a collective consultation.